cnsoft/cocos2d-kamcord-ios/README.md

 	[window addSubview:[[CCDirector sharedDirector] openGLView]];
 	[window makeKeyAndVisible];

+<b>Don't forget to add these two functions if you use</b> `CC_DIRECTOR_INIT_KAMCORD_SAFE()`.
+Failing to do so will cause your app to show a black screen while throwing OpenGL errors.

-A simple example illustrating this is in `Examples/SceneTest.m:applicationDidFinishLaunching`.
+A simple example illustrating this method can be found in `Examples/SceneTest.m:applicationDidFinishLaunching`.

 ### Developer Goodies